INDEX MATCH Every Nth Column in Google Sheets

 Published on

-For example, I want to find the minimum value in every fourth column in a row and return the corresponding value from the same column in another row.
+I want to use the INDEX MATCH function to find the minimum production in every fourth column (every quarter) in row 2 (year 2020) and return the corresponding quarter’s production in row 4 (year 2022).

-In the first example, we will see how to use the INDEX MATCH combo to find the minimum value in every nth column in Google Sheets and return the corresponding value in another row.
+In the first example, we will see how to use the INDEX MATCH combination to find the minimum value in every nth column in Google Sheets and return the corresponding value in another row.

 We will use the above table for the example.
 Here is the formula: